springfall2008/batpred/docs/install.md

 In order to enable Predbat you must delete the 'template: True' line in `apps.yaml` once you are happy with your configuration.

-You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. by studying the Predbat Plan.
+You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. by studying the [Predbat Plan](predbat-plan-card.md).
+In *Monitor* mode Predbat will monitor (but not change) the current inverter settings and predict the battery SoC based on predicted Solar Generation and House Load.

+The recommended next step is to start Predbat planning your inverter charging and discharging activity but not (yet) make any changes to the inverter.
+This enables you to get a feel for the Predbat plan and [customise Predbat's settings](customisation.md) to meet your needs.

+Set **select.predbat_mode** to the correct [mode of operation](customisation.md#predbat-mode) for your system and also set **switch.predbat_set_read_only** to True to stop Predbat making any changes to your inverter.

-Once you are happy with the plan Predbat is producing, and are ready to let Predbat start controlling your inverter, set **select.predbat_mode** to the correct mode of operation for your system.
+Once you are happy with the plan Predbat is producing, and are ready to let Predbat start controlling your inverter charging and discharging, set the switch **switch.predbat_set_read_only** to False and Predbat will start controlling your inverter.

+You can see the planned charging and discharging activity in the [Predbat Plan](predbat-plan-card.md).

 ## Updating Predbat